Why Not to Put Your Mission Statement on Your Homepage

 I know, you love your mission statement.
 You worked hard on it.
 You studied it.
 Your team had several meetings with several revisions just getting it right.
 You made it mean something to you and your employees.
 It is beautiful.

-Your Mission Statement Should Not Be on Your Website
+Your Mission Statement Should Not Be on Your Homepage

 Your Mission Statement is Old School